Page updated January 2020

 2) Application for Assigned Territory

-Any application for the establishment of an association of REALTORS® or for a change of jurisdiction affecting the jurisdiction of the respondent association is required to include a written statement setting forth, with reasonable detail, the ultimate facts the applicant association allege to be the basis upon which the application should be granted, together with all documents, affidavits, exhibits, and evidence upon which said applicant association intends to rely.
+Any application for the establishment of an association of REALTORS® or for a change of jurisdiction affecting the jurisdiction of the respondent association is required to include a written statement setting forth, with reasonable detail, an explanation of the geography of the contested area and its relation to their association, the ultimate facts the applicant association allege to be the basis upon which the application should be granted, together with all documents, affidavits, exhibits, and evidence upon which said applicant association intends to rely.

 Additional Written Arguments